Gregg Wattenberg

-Gregg Wattenberg is a Grammy Award nominated songwriter, music producer, and musician residing in New York City, New York.
+Gregg Wattenberg is an American record producer, based in New York City.
+Best known for his work with the alternative rock band Goo Goo Dolls, he has been nominated for a Grammy Award.

 Work

 Gregg Wattenberg has co-written and/or co-produced eight No. 1 hit songs that reached the top of Billboard Hot AC, Adult Contemporary, Alternative Radio, and/or Rock charts.